tal9110/tal9110/README.md

 </div>

 <p align="center">The AlloSphere is a three-story facility at the University of California, Santa Barbara that uses multiple modalities to represent large and complex data, including immersive visualization, sonification, and interactivity.
-I was commisioned to create a 3D interactive virtual tour of the facility and wrote an audio-reactive score that follows the user throughout the website.</p>
+I was commisioned to create a fully responsive 3D interactive virtual tour of the facility and wrote an audio-reactive score that follows the user throughout the website.</p>

 <div align="center">